snowplow-archive/snowplow.github.com/_posts/2014-07-28-snowplow-ruby-tracker-0.2.0-released.md

 }])
 {% endhighlight %}

-When tracking an ecommerce transaction, you can attach an array of custom contexts to each item in the transaction:
+When tracking an ecommerce transaction, you can attach an array of custom contexts which will be sent with the transaction:

 {% highlight ruby %}
 t.track_ecommerce_transaction({